EmmanuelPerezP/Rodis/README.md

 ### things that maybe would be nice to do:
 - [ ] further split library_item_song
 - [ ] move the local storage code to another place
+- [ ] refractore the save/delete/update playlist logic to not use double search

 ## Resources to learn electron: